top of page

 This pose can take a long time to achieve, so I recommend starting your journey to the middle splits as soon as you can.

-The postures and stretches that I’ve included in this article are tried and tested by yours truly and require consistent, persistent practice.
+The postures and stretches that I’ve included in this article are tried and tested and require consistent, persistent practice.

 Chloe